Modelling the Kohn-Sham potential for molecular dissociation with orbital-independent functionals: a proof of principle

-Peaks and steps in the KS potential emerge as a consequence of its non-local dependence on the electronic density.
-It is natural, then, that the numerically-efficient local or semilocal approximate XC functionals fail in capturing these features.
+Mathematically, peaks and steps emerge as a consequence of the non-local dependence of the KS potential on the electronic density.
+It is logical, then, that the numerically-efficient local or semilocal approximate XC functionals fail in capturing these features.
 On the other hand, many orbital-dependent functionals require virtual KS orbitals to incorporate non locality,~\cite{Bae-PRL-01,GriBae-IJQC-06,Fur-PRB-01,FucGon-PRB-02,GruGriBae-JCP-03,Cha-JCP-12,HelGou-JCTC-19,WanBae-PRL-22} which makes them expensive thus limiting their applicability.

-In this work, we propose a novel strategy to develop approximations for the Hartree-XC potential that (1) are orbital-independent and (2) capture the step structure of the exact potential.
+In this work, we propose a novel strategy aiming to model correctly the step structure of the exact potential in the molecular dissociation limit.
+We work within an orbital-independent theoretical framework, which allows us to approximate accurately the Hartree-XC potential based on a simple numerical procedure.
 The first key ingredient of this strategy is a decomposition of the Hartree-XC potential able to isolate the contributions responsible for peaks and steps.
-It was introduced by Buijse \textit{et al.}~\cite{BuiBaeSni-PRA-89} and is based on the theory of the \textsl{conditional} amplitude, also known as exact electron factorization (EEF).~\cite{Hun-IJQC-75-1, Hun-IJQC-75-2, GiaVucGor-JCTC-18, GiaGor-JPCA-20,KocKraSch-JPCL-21,KocKraSch-PRR-23, GiaGorAgo-CPC-24} Our idea, which is inspired by the mathematical structure of the strictly-correlated-electrons (SCE) limit of DFT,~\cite{Sei-PRA-99, SeiGorSav-PRA-07,GorVigSei-JCTC-09, MirSeiGor-JCTC-12} is to approximate the components of the Hartree-XC potential using their expressions in terms of the second key ingredient of the strategy, namely the \textsl{conditional} density.
+It was introduced by Buijse \textit{et al.}~\cite{BuiBaeSni-PRA-89} and is based on the theory of the \textsl{conditional} amplitude, also known as exact electron factorization (EEF).~\cite{Hun-IJQC-75-1, Hun-IJQC-75-2, GiaVucGor-JCTC-18, GiaGor-JPCA-20,KocKraSch-JPCL-21,KocKraSch-PRR-23, GiaGorAgo-CPC-24} Our idea, which is inspired by the mathematical structure of the strong-interaction or strictly-correlated-electrons (SCE) limit of DFT,~\cite{Sei-PRA-99, SeiGorSav-PRA-07,GorVigSei-JCTC-09, MirSeiGor-JCTC-12} is to approximate the components of the Hartree-XC potential using their expressions in terms of the second key ingredient of the strategy, namely the \textsl{conditional} density.
 While we test our strategy on a model stretched heteronuclear molecule for which the \textsl{conditional} density can be calculated very accurately, we illustrate how it can be generalized by employing standard approximations, namely SCE and exact-exchange (EXX).~\cite{ShaHor-PR-53, TalSha-PRA-76}

 The \textsl{conditional} amplitude, $\Phi(\sigma, 2,\dots, N ; \rr)$, defined in the framework of the EEF is

 where $\Psi$ and $\ron$ are respectively the ground state (GS) wavefunction and GS density of the $N$-electron Hamiltonian under study and $i=\sigma_i \rr_i $ indicates the spatial and spin coordinates of the $i$-th electron.
 The subscript $1$ from the coordinates of electron $1$, chosen as reference is dropped, i.e. $\sigma_1=\sigma$ and $\rr_1=\rr$.